NathanTeeuwen/Dominulator/README.md

  4. We need test case infrastructure.
 Long term, I would like to see a test case for every clarifiction in the rule book.
  5. Contribute to the strategy optimizer

-Dominion has 205 kingdom cards.
-There are currently 31 cards that can throw NotImplementedException.
+Dominion has more than 250 kingdom cards.
+There's a few card not implemented, and a few more that do not have default strategies coded for them yet.

 Your Program Crashed or Threw an Exception.
 Why?
 =================================================